20 Non-Perishable Foods with a Long Shelf Life

 Canned fruits and vegetables

-Cans in good condition—meaning no dents, swelling or rust—stored in a cool, clean, dry place are safe indefinitely.
-We’re talking corn, peas, carrots, green beans, asparagus, peaches, pears, pineapple and so much more.
-Canned foods do have best-by or use-by dates, but the timing is linked to peak freshness, not safety, according to the Can Manufacturer’s Institute.
-High-acid foods such as tomatoes and pineapple will retain peak quality up to 18 months.
-Low-acid foods, such as meat and veggies, go even longer without sacrificing taste or texture, ringing in at two to five years.
-When it comes to fresh produce, this is how to store fruits and vegetables to keep them fresh for long.
+Canned fruits and vegetables in good condition—meaning no dents, swelling or rust—stored in a cool, clean, dry place are safe indefinitely.
+Canned, non-perishable food like veggies and fruits do have best-by or use-by dates, but the timing is linked to peak freshness, not safety.
+High-acid fruits like tomatoes and pineapple will retain peak quality up to 18 months.
+Low-acid veggies go even longer without sacrificing taste or texture, ringing in at two to five years.

-And, of course, you can do a lot with those ingredients, especially when you mix them with other non-perishable food.
-“Canned tomatoes are a great base for soups and sauces,” points out Seymour.
+And, of course, you can do a lot with these ingredients if they’ve been in the pantry a while.
+“Canned tomatoes are a great base for soups and sauces,” Seymour says.
 “Rice and beans together provide sufficient amounts of essential amino acids for complete protein, and they can take you all over the world from a culinary perspective.”

 R.Tsubin/Getty Images